heikela/DDPG-Tennis/README.md

 execute each code cell in the notebook in order.
-To evaluate a pre-trained model, create an agent and replace network weights with ones loaded from a checkpoint included in the repository.
+To evaluate a pre-trained model, create an agent and replace network weights with ones loaded from a checkpoint included in the repository (`agent-3_episode_3000.pth` for the first agent to reach 0.5 return average or `agent-13_episode_5800.pth` for a later agent).
 If you read the report outside of an actual Jupyter environment, e.g. in the Github UI, some of the output from simulation runs is verbose - inside Jupyter this becomes a scrollable area with